baihacker/pe/libraries_on_win64.md

     * Usually, I often add the following options "--std=c++17 -O3 -march=native -mtune=native -Wl,--stack,268435456".
     * Please add "-fopenmp" if you want to use openmp.
     * See [x86 Options](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html) for more options.
-* run MinGW-w64 on MSYS2
+* Run MinGW-w64 on MSYS2
   * Launch the MSYS2 with MinGW-w64 by double clicking "\<MSYS2 path\>/mingw64.exe".
   * The way of building binaries is the same that of "run it on the native Microsoft Windows platform".